CQCL/hugr/specification/hugr.md

 Note that here, any letter with vector notation refers to a variable which stands in for a row.
-Hence, when checking the inputs and outputs align, we’re introducing a *row equality constraint*, rather than the equality constraint of `typeof(b) ~ Bool`.
+Hence, when checking the inputs and outputs align, we're introducing a *row equality constraint*, rather than the equality constraint of `typeof(b) ~ Bool`.

 ### Rewriting Extension Requirements